Detections of Highly Pathogenic Avian Influenza in Wild Birds

 Both maps represent samples collected by APHIS Wildlife Services as well as morbidity/mortality samples submitted by State agencies and private facilities.
 The data presented visually in these maps is also available in the table below.

-HPAI last 30 days
+HPAI detections last 30 days

 Table Notes